-On February 4, 2019, the Company, including Lazard Group, amended and restated the Operating Agreement of Lazard Group in order to establish a new long-term incentive compensation program consisting of profits interest participation rights ("PIPRs"), which are equity incentive awards that, subject to certain conditions, may be exchanged for shares of the Company's Class A common stock pursuant to the 2018 Plan.
+On February 4, 2019, the Company amended and restated the Operating Agreement in order to establish a new long-term incentive compensation program consisting of profits interest participation rights ("PIPRs"), which are equity incentive awards that, subject to certain conditions, may be exchanged for shares of Class A common stock pursuant to the 2018 Plan.

-In February 2019, the Company granted approximately \$378,000 of deferred incentive compensation awards to eligible employees.
+In February 2019, the Company granted approximately \$376,000 of deferred incentive compensation awards to eligible employees.
 These grants included: RSUs or shares of restricted Class A common stock; PIPRs, including PIPRs that are subject to additional performance conditions; LFI awards; deferred cash awards; and a portion of certain fund managers' year-end incentive compensation that is reinvested in certain funds managed by the Company's Asset Management business.